n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 In this workshop, we will learn about Neural Networks and how to build them in TensorFlow 2.

 This article provides a summary of the main workshop, which you can watch [here](https://youtu.be/a_RkE897-Kw).
 [Here](https://colab.research.google.com/github/n2cholas/dsc-workshops/blob/master/Introduction_to_Neural_Networks_with_TensorFlow_2.ipynb) is a colab link to run all the code.
-The colab and article have a section on metrics, which was not included in the video.
+The colab and article have a section on metrics, which was not covered in the live session.

 Indented plain-text blocks in this article contain outputs from the previous code block.